wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 	 }
 	````

-1. Open the **Web.config** file and locate the **dataCacheClient** section with name “default”.
-Replace the **[SERVICE-HOST-NAME]** placeholder with the name of the host for the Windows Azure Caching service endpoint that you provisioned earlier.
-For example, _your-namespace.cache.windows.net_.
-Replace the **[AUTHORIZATION_INFO]** placeholder with the authentication token that you copied from the **Cache Settings** page.

 1. Press **F5** to build and launch the application in the compute emulator.

 	>**Note:** Ideally, you should test the code in Windows Azure.
-When you execute the application in the compute emulator, consider that accessing the SQL Azure data source and the Windows Azure Caching require executing requests to resources located outside the bounds of your own network.
+When you execute the application in the compute emulator, consider that accessing the Windows Azure SQL Database data source and the Windows Azure Caching require executing requests to resources located outside the bounds of your own network.
 Depending on your geographic location, both requests may exhibit a relatively high latency, which may overshadow the difference between the cached and non-cached scenarios.
-Once you deploy the application to Windows Azure, it is co-located in the same data center as the Windows Azure Caching service in SQL Azure.
+Once you deploy the application to Windows Azure, it is co-located in the same data center as the Windows Azure Caching service in Windows Azure SQL Database.
 As the latency is much lower, the results should be more significant.

 1. When you start the application, the cache is initially disabled.
 Refresh the page and notice the elapsed time displayed at the bottom of the page that indicates the time required to retrieve the product catalog.
 Note that the first item in the list indicates that the application retrieved the product catalog from the data source.